syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Font-Settings.md

 * [`FontFamily`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FontFamily) : Customizes the font family of the [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) text.

 * [`TextAlignment`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_TextAlignment) : Sets the style of [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) text.
-We can give three types of style on it.It is specifying style information like Start,End and Center (using the TextAlignment enumeration in C#)
+We can give three types of style on it.It is specifying style information like Start, End and Center (using the TextAlignment enumeration in C#)

-N> Default value is Start.
+N> Default value is [`Start`].

 To set the font size and attributes in XAML as well as in C#: